oardilac/oardilac/README.md

 ## About me
 Accomplished Data Professional and passionate Data Engineer from Colombia</h3>

-💼 Currently, I am an Instructor at [DataPath](https://datapath.ai/) where I am coaching students, developing and implementing hands-on, project-based learning approaches.
+💼 Currently, I am working at [TuMaquinaYa](https://www.tumaquinaya.com/) where I am the CTO.

 👯 I’m looking to collaborate on Data (Science, analyst, Engineer) projects.<br>